linuxplayground/6502-retro-banked-v3/apps/simplefs/README.md

                 .byte $80, $00, $00, $00 ; 4 bytes INDEX LBA
                 .byte $80, $00, $00, $00 ; 4 bytes LAST INDEX LBA
                 .byte $00, $01, $00, $00 ; 4 BYTES DATA START LBA
-V
 ```

 - id: ASCII Text.
 - version: currently the filesystem version is defined as `0001` in ASCII.
-- index_start: 32 bit address of the starting sector of the directory index sectors.
+- `index_start`: 32 bit address of the starting sector of the directory index
+  sectors.
-- index_last: 32 bit address of the last currently used sector of the directory
+- `index_last`: 32 bit address of the last currently used sector of the
-  index sectors.
+  directory index sectors.
-- data_start: the first sector in which data is stored.
+- `data_start`: the first sector in which data is stored.
 Note that the format
   function pre-allocates all the data start locations in the index table.

 ### Index Structure

 The index structure defines details of a file.
 Note that the format command
 will pre-define both the `start` and `index_lba` values for each possible index
-in hte filesystem.
+in the filesystem.

 ```
 .struct sIndex